The unexpected impacts of COVID-19 on Asian Americans

 With the evolving nature of the pandemic and government rules changing frequently, information has become a lifeline for small businesses struggling to stay open.
 Much of these resources and support given to immigrant communities often don’t come in all languages spoken, leaving many confused about what is permitted or not.

-“In Chicago where I am based, the governor of Illinois made an announcement on a Friday, that Monday, close of business, all restaurants could not run dine-in service anymore,” said Yeon.
+“In Chicago where I am based, the governor of Illinois made an announcement on a Friday, that Monday, close of business, all restaurants could not run dine-in service anymore,” said Choimorrow.
 “Monday afternoon, I went down to a Korean restaurant with my family and ordered takeout.
 While there, I started talking to the owner and he didn’t understand the term ‘close of business.’
 He thought he couldn’t have dine-in service during the day, so he turned away all of his customers who came in for lunch that Monday.”

 The economic impact on owners and employees is particularly hard with many surviving on small profit margins and paychecks.
 Every day they remain closed and every day people aren’t out and spending money is hurting small businesses.
 It’s also having a disproportionate impact on Asian American women who are often overrepresented in the most poorly paid jobs in the nation.